carryall/go-google-scraper-challenge/README.md

 ## Background Tasks

   Use Beego's [Task Module](https://beego.me/docs/module/task.md) to schedule and process background tasks.
-  The scraping task is scheduled to run at the beginning of every minute.
+  The scraping task is scheduled to run at the beginning of every 30 seconds.
   It will scrape the Google search result for the oldest pending result.

 ## API